 A short story by Lance Erlick

-At the intersection of global tracking, pervasive networks, mass storage, and the Patriot Act, we have the ability and some say the obligation to know everything about everyone.
+This short story is a chilling tale of government surveillance.
+Or is this corporate surveillance.
+Hard to separate these days.
+At the intersection of global tracking, pervasive networks, and mass storage, we have the ability and some say the obligation to know everything about everyone.
 Can privacy survive?
 Can the individual endure?

 ★★★★★ “It was like reading “1984” while watching “Castaway” alone in a motel room far from home.
 And all of it seemed believable”

 Explore the undercurrent of a society constantly under surveillance.